mozilla-iam/testrp.security.allizom.org/webserver_configurations/OpenID_Connect/Nginx/README.md

 First, install OpenResty (which is Nginx with Lua support) by following the documentation at https://openresty.org/en/linux-packages.html

 Then, you'll want to install the lua-resty-openidc module.
-The easiest is to use luarocks but that won't get you delegation/session support:
+The easiest is to use luarocks but that won't get you session refresh support:

 #### If you choose to use Mozilla's version of the module (recommended)